huss-osman/devops-learning/07-terraform/fundamentals/17-terraform-registry.md

 Defines the local name of the provider used throughout the configuration.

 **`source = "hashicorp/aws"`**
 Specifies where Terraform downloads the provider from.
-In this example, the provider is downloaded from the official **HashiCorp Terraform Registry**.
+In this example, the provider is retrieved from the official **HashiCorp Terraform Registry**.

-**`version = "6.56.0"`**
+**`version = "5.62.0"`**
 Pins the provider to a specific version, ensuring consistent deployments and preventing unexpected behaviour caused by version changes.

 ---

 ### Provider Block

-The **provider block** configures the cloud provider Terraform will communicate with.

 **`provider "aws"`**
-Specifies that Terraform should configure the AWS provider.
+Tells Terraform that the AWS provider should be configured.

-This block is where provider-specific settings such as the AWS region, authentication credentials, and other provider options are typically defined.
+This block is where provider-specific configuration options, such as the AWS region and authentication settings, are typically defined.

+> [!IMPORTANT]
+> Terraform **0.13 and later** requires providers to be declared using the `required_providers` block.
+Specifying both the **source** and **version** ensures Terraform downloads the correct provider, improves deployment consistency, and helps avoid compatibility issues across different environments.

 ---